21 Common Food Myths That Are Wildly Untrue

 Food myth: Nuts are as bad as junk food

 Healthy eating: Nuts are excellent sources of protein and other nutrients, as long as you keep servings to a handful.
 Harvard researchers found that women who ate that amount about five times a week were 20 percent less likely to develop type 2 diabetes than those who didn’t eat them as often.
-(These are the five healthiest nuts you can eat.)
 Additionally, several large studies have found that a regular intake of nuts protects against heart disease.

 Food myth: The MSG found in some Chinese dishes can trigger headaches and other reactions